RAhnemann/sif-less/README.md

 * Fill in all the fields.
 Skipping a field will prevent you from running the script.
 Note: Defaults specified in the config are loaded for you.
 * Watch the scrolling text and relax

+### What should I know? ###
+* Run SIF-less in Admin Mode.
+You'd do it with powershell, right?
+* SIF-less does not prefer 32bit.
+It will run, but ensure you have all the IIS SnapIns in place, or you'll see COM issues.
+* SIF is required for SIF-less to run.
+It's called SIF-less, not SIF-free.

 ### Who do I talk to? ###

 * Rob.
 I'm the owner.
 Please feel free to report bugs, fork your own, etc.  Hit me up on Sitecore Community Slack @rob.ahnemann